Robert Christie (Lower Canada politician)

 Robert Christie (January 20, 1787 – October 13, 1856) was a lawyer, journalist, historian and political figure in Lower Canada and Canada East (now Quebec).
-Born in Scotia, he moved to Lower Canada as a young man.
+Born in Nova Scotia, he moved to Lower Canada as a young man.
 Elected to the Legislative Assembly of Lower Canada, he generally supported the Parti bureaucrates, or government group.
 He opposed the union of Lower Canada with Upper Canada, but was elected to the Legislative Assembly of the Province of Canada.
 As a member, he remained opposed to the union and was an independent, not supporting any particular party.
 He had a reputation for being hot-headed, but also incorruptible.

 Family and early life

 Christie was born in Windsor, Nova Scotia in 1787, the second son of Scottish immigrants, James Christie and Janet McIntosh.
 James Christie was a shoemaker who had acquired land and various positions in the Windsor area.
 Robert attended the King's College in Windsor, graduating some time before 1803.
 His father's plan was that Robert would take up business in Halifax, but in 1805 Robert went to Quebec City and was articled to Edward Bowen, a lawyer and political figure in Lower Canada.
 Christie became an advocate and attorney in 1810.
 In 1812, he married Monique-Olivier Doucet at the Anglican Cathedral of the Holy Trinity in Quebec City.